 The Best Fish Tank Aquarium Decoration (My recommendation)

-For overall best choice, I still feel that Ohko Dragon Stone is the best overall as a natural granite stone.
-Spiderwood is another excellent choice as it is one of the easiest driftwoods to handle and looks great in fish tanks.
-The Sponge Bob auqarium decoration is a favorite of mine and provided a hiding spot in your fish tank.
+For overall best choice, I still feel that Black Manzanita is the best overall as a life-like wood.
+The Current USA stones are another excellent choice as it is one of the lightest aquarium rocks you can handle and looks great in fish tanks.
+The fountain grass is an excellent life like artificial plant that is a favorite of mine and provides hiding spots in your fish tank.
 All 3 are excellent choices.

 Aquarium Decorations Buying Guide

 Aquarium fish tank decorations come in all kinds of shapes, sizes, colors, and models.
 When you are shopping for tank ornaments and aquarium decorations, keep the following considerations in mind.

 Cramming too many aquarium decorations in a small tank looks ugly and gives your aquatic pets less space to swim around in.
 Contrary to what a lot of people think, fish need space and stimulation to be healthy and grow properly.

 When it comes to aquariums, less is often more.
 A small fish tank should not need more than 1 or 2 eye-catching decorations.
 Too much and you overwhelm both viewers and your fish.